rtCamp/ps-analysis-tool-wiki/Cookies-Landing-Page.md

 The first component in PSAT's Privacy Sandbox DevTools panel corresponds to the area of Cookie Analysis.

-As discussed in the Evaluation Environment section, PSAT can be configured to avoid using too many resources by restricting the tool to only analyze a single tab at a time.
-If that configuration option is set, PSAT presents an `Analyze this tab` button to switch the focus of the tool to the current tab.
+As discussed in the Evaluation Environment section, PSAT can be configured to avoid using too many resources by restricting the tool to analyze only a single tab at a time.
+If that configuration option is set, PSAT presents an `Analyze this tab` button to switch the tool's focus to the current tab.

 <img width="742" alt="PSAT Cookie Landing Page" src="images/cookie-analysis/psat_v0.9.0_analyze_this_tab_2024_06_24.png">